 Very cute!
 When it’s winter in the southern hemisphere, Gentoo penguins need to make landfall to breed.

 Penguins symbolize loyalty and unity.
-Being strong believers of the power of unity, they stick with each other through every storm.
-They are charming, and friendly which makes them loved by all.
+Being strong believers in the power of unity, they stick with each other through every storm.
+They are charming and friendly which makes them loved by all.
 They are a symbol of dedication towards the family and the ability to adapt to the most unfavorable conditions in the world and life.

 Penguins are generally seen as friendly and social animals.
 They live in large colonies, or groups, and are known to mate for life.
 Penguin couples often perform elaborate courtship rituals before they bond.
 Once they have found their soulmate, they will stay together forever.
 Penguin pairs will even share the responsibility of caring for their chicks.

 Penguins are not typically known for being mean or aggressive.
 However, like all animals, they can have their moments.
 If a penguin feels threatened, it may bite or slap with its flipper.
 Penguin attacks are rare, but they do happen on occasion.